myrojoylee/panda-bytes-blog/README.md

 ### Optional, but recommended:

 - [Nodemon](https://nodemon.io/) to enable automatic restarting of your server upon any detected changes.
+In your terminal, replace `node server` with `nodemon server`.

 ## Usage